-We’ve been looking into what schools, districts, networks, and impact organizations are doing to accelerate progress toward an effective CBE system, and in July we will release a full publication highlighting our research and analysis.
+We’ve been looking into what schools, districts, networks, and impact organizations are doing to accelerate progress toward an effective CBE system, and we will be releasing a full publication highlighting our research and analysis.
 In the meantime, we have assembled a series of initial lists of positive examples in various areas.

 The initiatives highlighted below are interesting and forward-leaning examples of ways that employers and higher education providers are designing competency-based programs.